harnessie.com / docs / User guide

 Approval policy.
 Approval-gated tools deny closed unless authorized.
 A workflow may use approve_tools for phase-local recorded pre-approval, or an operator can pass --approval-policy approvals.yaml with allow and deny lists.
 Each rule names a tool and may name a phase; explicit deny wins. --approve-interactive prompts on a TTY when no policy rule matches.

 Verification options.
-Start with the offline deterministic path: pytest, harnessie eval, and harnessie verify-manifest.
+Start with the offline deterministic path: pytest, harnessie eval, harnessie verify-manifest, and harnessie verify-inward-manifest.
 When a local OpenAI-compatible endpoint such as Ollama is already running, HARNESSIE_LIVE=1 HARNESSIE_OPENAI_COMPAT_BASE_URL=http://localhost:11434/v1 harnessie eval --live gives a live-local scorecard without external provider calls.
 External provider scorecards are attended operations.
 CLI fan-out, local model review, or a separate model-family review can strengthen a change, but it is review evidence; the merge proof remains the repo's tests, evals, manifests, and audit records.

 Configuring brains